Dawengit/Safe-Task-Space-for-Robot-Arm/README.md

     2. Recommended tag arrangement: Rectangular Pattern

-    3. Optimal working distance: 0.5-1.5 meters from camera(For laser cutting 3.5cm)
+    3. Optimal working distance: 0.5-1.5 meters from camera(For laser cutting 3.5cm) You may adapt to different size tag to get longer working distance.

 ## Reference📌